tnc-ca-geo/fishnet-extract/README.md

 # extract

 Simple Python tool to extract images from videos.
-Supports currently only one single annotation file format.
+Currently supports only one annotation file format.

 ## Instruction for use on Windows